BlockBrick15987/Port-Scanner/README.md

 Under that is the Start Scan button to start the scan Then you see the results and under that is a consel showing if everything is running fine.
 It is easy to understand and clean.
 If you don´t see some things put the window in fullscreen and resice the little one

+# Download
+Option 1: Download the .py file directly from here Option 2: Go do Code and Download as a .zip
+Option 3: Download only the .exe file